OpenBB-finance/OpenBB/DOCKER_ADVANCED.md

 docker run -it --rm --env-file=path/to/setenv ghcr.io/gamestonkterminal/gst-poetry:latest
 ```

-## X-Server
+## Display

-In order to display plots in the docker container, we need to configure our XServer.
-Users familiar with Docker can just set the DISPLAY variable in their file described above.
+In order to display plots in the docker container, we can configure our XServer.

+Users familiar with Docker and X-Server can set the `DISPLAY` variable in the file [setenv](/docker/setenv) described above.
+If you use this approach remember to add `:0` at the end of your inet address.
+E.g. `DISPLAY=192.168.1.155:0`.

+### X-Server

 For help setting up the X-Server, I will go through this now:

-### Setting up X Quartz/X11
+#### Setting up X Quartz/X11

 0. Install X Quartz from  https://www.xquartz.org/
 1. With X Quartz open: go to Preferences -> Security and make sure both options are enabled.
 ![Screen Shot 2021-09-08 at 12 21 48 PM](https://user-images.githubusercontent.com/18151143/132548605-235d774b-9aa6-4a45-afcf-58fb775d376a.png)

-### Adding the display for Docker
+#### Adding the display for Docker

 From the command prompt or terminal, run the following to add your local configuration to the list of allowed access control:
 ```bash